New England Journal of Medicine July 19, 2018

 Population

-Patients with high-risk TIA or minor ischemic stroke
+Patients with acute minor ischemic stroke or high-risk TIA within 24 hours

 Comparator